 From September through December, the Japanese began assigning numbers to the POWs.
-The Lima Maru sailed in September, but it is not known if POW numbers were assigned to the men on the ship.
-The first men known to receive POW numbers were the men on the Nagato Maru which sailed for Japan in September.
-It is not known when, but Ed received the number I-05814 which was his POW no matter where he was sent in the Philippines.
+The first men known to receive POW numbers were the men on the Tottori Maru which sailed for Japan on October 8th.
+It is not known when, but Ed received the number 1-05814 which was his POW no matter where he was sent in the Philippines.

 Fr.
-Bruddenbruck, a German Catholic priest, came to the camp – assisted by Mrs. Escoda – with packages from friends and relatives in Manila on November 12.
+Bruddenbruck, a German Catholic priest, came to the camp – assisted by Mrs. Escoda – with packages from friends and relatives in Manila on November 12th.
 There was also medicine and books for the POWs.
-The POWs started a major clean-up of the camp on November 14 and deep latrines, sump holes for water only, and began to bury the camp’s garbage.
+The POWs started a major clean-up of the camp on November 14th and deep latrines, sump holes for water only, and began to bury the camp’s garbage.
 Pvt.
-Peeter Lankianuskas was shot while attempting to escape on November 16.
+Peter Lankianuskas was shot while attempting to escape on November 16th.
 Two other POWs were put on trial by the Japanese for aiding him.
 One man received 20 days in solitary confinement while the other man received 30 days in solitary confinement.
 Pvt.
-Donald K. Russell, on November 20, was caught trying to reenter the camp at 12:30 A.M.
+Donald K. Russell, on November 20th, was caught trying to reenter the camp at 12:30 A.M.
 He had left the camp at 8:30 P.M. and secured a bag of canned food by claiming he was a guerrilla.
-He was executed in the camp cemetery at 12;30 P.M. on November 21.
-The Japanese gave out a large amount of old clothing – that came from Manila – to the POWs on November 22.
-On November 23, the Japanese wanted to start a farm and needed 750 POWs to do the initial work on it.
+He was executed in the camp cemetery at 12;30 P.M. on November 21st.
+The Japanese gave out a large amount of old clothing – that came from Manila – to the POWs on November 22nd.
+On November 23rd, the Japanese wanted to start a farm and needed 750 POWs to do the initial work on it.
 It was noted that there were only 603 POWs healthy enough to work.